UMM-CSci-3403-Fall-2017/prelab-2-holma198/leak_report.md

 This issue might be resolved if a line that frees the variable pointer is placed somewhere in the strip function.

+EDIT: This issue can be resolved by placing the free statement in the second function rather than the first one, since running the first function and storing it in a variable in the second function, the memory pointer can be accessed in this variable.
+An if statement was added to ensure that free() would not be run with an empty string.